I wrote a poem once about keeping my spirit alive – my creative spirit and my spirit of determination.

 That is our job as creatives, to keep the ember alive within and wherever we find ourselves.
 Embers can easily burst into full flames and start a fire but it is difficult to start a fire from nothing.

 “Write while the heat is in you.
 The writer who postpones his thoughts uses an iron which has cooled to burn a hole with.
 He cannot inflame the mind of his audience.”

 Our work is not something to be lost and dealt with haphazardly.

-We are not direct sellers, we are not accountants, we are not a part of the legal team.
+We are not slapping the hood of a used car.
+We are not accountants.
+We are not a part of the legal team.

 We are storytellers, illustrators, and capturers of the moment.